 If you compare the Sage Dual Boiler to other dual boiler machines when it comes to these areas, warm-up time, size & cost, the Dual Boiler would usually come out on top.

-Yes, if you look through the Amazon reviews, although it’s largely positive you’ll find a few scathing reviews from people who’ve had problems, and you always will do with any espresso coffee machine.
+Yes, if you look through the Amazon reviews, although it’s largely positive you’ll find a few scathing reviews from people who’ve had problems, and you always will do with any espresso machine.

 The other thing I’ve seen a few complaints about is the plastic group collar insert.

-To be honest, I don’t think there’s anything you need to be particularly worried with if you’re buying a Sage Dual Boiler brand new.
+To be honest, I don’t think there’s anything you need to be particularly concerned with if you’re buying a Sage Dual Boiler brand new.
 They come with a 2 year warranty, if anything happens within this period you’ll be looked after.

-I’d just advise that once you’re out of warranty, you find someone to give it a service for you, replace the standard bits, O rings and so on, to prevent any small wear and tear issues causing anything much bigger.
+I’d just recommend that once you’re out of warranty, you find someone to give it a service for you, replace the standard bits, O rings and so on, to prevent any small wear and tear issues causing anything much bigger.

 So in short, the Sage Dual Boiler is a stonking machine for the price, and I’ve determined this from a combination of spending a few weeks so far using the machine, and from a heck of a lot of science study.